niolabs/docs/docs/organizations/upgrade-delete.md

 # Change your license

 You can view your license info under your account settings.
-To navigate to your account settings, click the user icon in the top navigation and select your name or an organization that you own from the dropdown.
+To navigate to your account settings, click the user icon in the top navigation (on mobile, select **Settings** from the dropdown menu) and select an organization that you own from the dropdown.

 ![](/img/organizations/org-account-settings.jpg)

-To view your license information, click the **License** tab in the left navigation.
+To view your license information, click **License** in the left navigation.

 ---